observablehq/framework/docs/lib/mapbox-gl.md

 # Mapbox GL JS

-[Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/guides/) is a library for building web maps and web applications with Mapbox's modern mapping technology.
+[Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/guides/) is a library for building web maps and web applications with Mapbox’s modern mapping technology.
 Mapbox GL JS is available by default as `mapboxgl` in Markdown, but you can import it explicitly like so:

 ```js echo
 import mapboxgl from "npm:mapbox-gl";